RambodFuture/Snake-game/README.md

 # Snake-game
-Fun little snake game in python
+Fun little snake game in python using pygame